 ATLANTA, GEORGIA -- Blue Cross Blue Shield of Georgia has some of the worst customer service I have ever dealt within my life.
 To speak to someone, you have to first go through the robot representative hell then wait for another 5-10 minutes to be connected to a person.
 Once you get to a person, they generally have a terrible attitude and are completely clueless about even the most simple of issues.
 You are passed from one call center to another to find anyone that might remotely be able to help you out with your problem.

-I sued last time after they put her in harms way and found out they are protected by congress and Erisa.
-They are above the law and when my company decides who will be our insurance carrier next year.
-BCBS will not be one of the choices.
+I sued last time after they put her in harms way and found out they are protected by congress and ERISA.
+They are above the law and when my company decides who will be our insurance carrier next year, BCBS will not be one of the choices.
 Bad company, terrible customer service and health insurers should not dictating health care.
 The national health care changes are going to make it even worse.

 OMAHA, NEBRASKA -- I worked for BCBS for years.
 This company is more deceitful and crooked than I can possibly explain here.
 I voluntarily quit because of their unethical conduct.
 Reimbursements owed to other companies and customers were intentionally pushed aside, reports were falsified, and employees were frequently bullied.
 If an employee did not "go along" with their dishonest tactics, they were forcefully coerced into complying or quitting.
 I highly recommend customers avoid this company.

-TOPEKA, KANSAS -- I have had a health insurance coverage through my husbands work with Blue Cross Blue Shield of Kansas for 12 ys.
-March 1st of this year my husband retired from his job and is on Medicare.
+TOPEKA, KANSAS -- I have had a health insurance coverage through my husbands work with Blue Cross Blue Shield of Kansas for 12 yrs.
+March 1st of this year, my husband retired from his job and is on Medicare.
 I was told I could continue my insurance for 36 months through the cobra plan.
 I was on this plan for one month when I went to my pharmacy for a medication refill.
 I was told the insurance denied payment because I was no longer covered.
 What a shock that was!

-After many many phone calls in which I was transferred to probably almost everyone that worked for the company (it seemed like I was transferred that many times anyway) in which most had no idea what they were doing or why I was dropped I finally got someone in management.
-After a lengthy conversation it was my understanding that my coverage was dropped because of a minor misunderstanding at the time I changed to the cobra plan.
-Now they refuse to reinstate my insurance.
+After many many phone calls in which I was transferred to probably almost everyone that worked for the company (it seemed like I was transferred that many times anyway), in which most had no idea what they were doing or why I was dropped, I finally got someone in management.
+After a lengthy conversation, it was my understanding that my coverage was dropped because of a minor misunderstanding at the time I changed to the cobra plan.
+Now, they refuse to reinstate my insurance.
 It took me over 20 phone calls in a two week period to find this out.

 Is this the way to treat a person that has been a loyal customer for 12 yrs?
 All they want is your money.
 They don't care rather you are covered by health insurance or not.
 Stay away from Blue Cross Blue Shield of Kansas.
 They are not a reliable insurance company anymore.

 I called again to BCBS (more problems reaching a rep), they said they had no record of any phone conversation.
 They asked me to fax in documentation of termination of coverage.
 I did.
 This time I requested written documentation the problem would be fixed.
 THEY REFUSED TO SEND ANY WRITTEN CONFIRMATION that they corrected the error, would not give an explanation.
 They assured me it would be corrected.

-One month Later more Collection Notices.
+One month later, more Collection Notices.
 Faxed in documentation again to BCBS, they claimed to have no previous records of conversations.
 Followed up again one week later to check.
-The person handling my claim is 'out of the office this week' Another representative claims that there is no record of any conversations and asked us to fax in the documents again.
+The person handling my claim is “out of the office this week.”
+Another representative claims that there is no record of any conversations and asked us to fax in the documents again.
 This cannot be incompetence.
 The only plausible explanation is that this is a CRIMINAL practice of repeatedly refusing to pay.